lannyzhujin/AWS_CSA_Feb_2018/AWS_CSA-Associate/CSA-12.-App-&-Messaging-Services.md

 ### Other important SQS facts
  - Each message can contain up to 256KB of text (in any format).
  - Amazon SQS offer two different types of queues:
-     - **Standard Queue**: Guarantees delivery of each message at least once BUT DOES NOT guarantee the order (best effort) in which they are delivered to the queue.
+     - **Standard Queue**:
+     	- **Unlimited Throughput**: Standard queues support a nearly unlimited number of transactions per second (TPS) per API action.
+	- **At-Least-Once Delivery**: A message is delivered at least once, but occasionally more than one copy of a message is delivered.
+	- **Best-Effort Ordering:** Occasionally, messages might be delivered in an order different from which they were sent.
      - **First-in-first-out (FIFO) Queue**: Designed for applications where the order of operations and events is critical, or where duplicates can't be tolerated.
+     	- **High Throughput:** FIFO queues support up to 300 messages per second (300 send, receive, or delete operations per second).
+When you batch 10 messages per operation (maximum), FIFO queues can support up to 3,000 messages per second.
+To request a limit increase, file a support request.
+	- **First-ln-First-out Delivery**: The order in which messages are sent and received is strictly preserved.
+	- **Exactly-Once Processing**: A message is delivered once and remains available until a consumer processes and deletes it.
+Duplicates are not introduced into the queue.
  - SQS is also highly available and redundant.

 ### SQS Workflow